Irene890/Cloud-Tasks/DeployRDSInstnacePostgresEngine.md

 ## Objective
 Deploy a new RDS instance with Postgres Engine to be used for testing a new application.
-i) Deploy a single-AZ RDS instance. ii) Enable connectivity to existing EC2 node. iii) Confirm connectivity.
+i) Deploy a single-AZ RDS instance ii) Enable connectivity to existing EC2 Instance. iii) Confirm connectivity.
 ## Diagram Illustrating the above: